 WRI Indonesia is an independent research organization dedicated to contributing to the socioeconomic development of Indonesia in an inclusive and sustainable way.
-Our work is focused on four main areas: forests, climate, cities and transportation, as well as governance.
+Our work is focused on six main areas: forests, climate, energy, cities and transportation, governance, as well as ocean.
 We turn big ideas into action at the nexus of environment, economic opportunity, and human well-being.

 Established in January 2014 with its headquarter in Jakarta, WRI Indonesia is a non-profit research organization affiliated with the World Resources Institute, a global environmental think tank based in Washington D.C.
 WRI has a research network of over 450 experts and staff in more than 50 countries with offices in China, India, Indonesia, Europe and the United States.
 In Indonesia, we have run projects with partners for over 20 years, and WRI Indonesia was formally launched to build a robust in-country presence, to formalize existing partnerships, as well as strengthen our research on the ground.